Prevent your DTF white ink from running down the PET film

 Tip 5:

-The number of printheads, such as 2, 4, 6, or 12, varies depending on the printer size.
-For instance, printers with 4 printheads often allocate two heads for white ink.
-To optimize white ink usage, you can either set one head to a higher level and the other to a lower level, or adjust both to a lower level, such as 5%.
+If you have multiple heads for your white ink, you can either set one head to a higher level and the other to a lower level, or configure both to a lower level simultaneously.